mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 amount to much.
 My big dreams of making it out of my situation to study abroad and dedicate my life to understanding the natural world were almost shattered beyond repair.
-During this absolute low point of my life, a series of fortunate events got me here, writing my thesis's acknowledgments section.
+During this absolute low point of my life, a series of fortunate events got me here.
 This journey over the last decade has only been possible because I have had the immense fortune of being surrounded by incredible people.
-I want to take this chance to recall the story of how I got into Caltech, hopefully thanking every person that has helped me reach this moment along the way.
+I want to take this chance to recall the story of how I got into Caltech, hopefully thanking every person that has helped me along the way to reach this moment.

 As I just mentioned, before coming to Caltech for the first time, my scientific credentials were next to null.
 Circumstances I did not choose had me stuck in an